Come behind the scenes at Melmaria Designs and tour Melody's cosy studio in New Hampshire.

 Book of the Week »

-We chat to Carolyn, give you the chance to win the book and learn how-to make an Antler Jewelry Holder, Rhinestone Letter Bookends & a Pompom Pillow.
+We chat to Tana, give you a chance to win the book and learn how-to make an Antler Jewelry Holder, Rhinestone Letter Bookends & a Pompom Pillow.